Save Our Night Skies

 Grand Teton National Park

-We completed a comprehensive outdoor lighting inventory of Grand Teton National Park earlier this summer.
+We completed a comprehensive outdoor lighting inventory of Grand Teton National Park in 2023.
 The full report can be viewed here.
 The good news is that GTNP is well on its way to becoming Dark Sky compliant.

 JH Airport